 |District of Columbia||$45,340|

-Tools & Technologies Used by Social and Human Service Assistants
+What Tools do Social and Human Service Assistants Use?

 Below is a list of the types of tools and technologies that Social and Human Service Assistants may use on a daily basis: